Anne Hendricks Bass

-Anne Hyatt Hendricks Bass (October 19, 1941 – April 1, 2020) was an American investor, documentary filmmaker, philanthropist and art collector.
+Anne Hyatt Hendricks Bass (October 19, 1941 – April 1, 2020) was an American investor, documentary filmmaker, and art collector.
 She was the former wife of billionaire oilman Sid Bass.
 She directed the 2010 documentary film Dancing Across Borders.
 She was a patron of the arts in New York City and Fort Worth, Texas.

 Early life

-Anne Hendricks was born on October 19, 1941 in Indianapolis, Indiana, the daughter of a "golf-champion mother" who was a graduate of Vassar College, and of a father, John Wesley Hendricks, who was a "successful Indianapolis surgeon" and urologist.
+Anne Hendricks was born on October 19, 1941, in Indianapolis, Indiana, the daughter of a "golf-champion mother" who was a graduate of Vassar College, and of a father, John Wesley Hendricks, who was a "successful Indianapolis surgeon" and urologist.
 She has younger sisters and a brother.

 Bass was educated in public schools in Indianapolis until 1957, when she transferred to the Tudor Hall School for Girls, a private girls' school in Indianapolis now known as the Park Tudor School, graduating in 1959.
 She took ballet lessons as a child.
 She graduated from Vassar College in 1963, where she majored in Italian literature.